lordmilko/PrtgAPI/README.md

 client.RemoveNotificationTrigger(trigger);
 ```

 Please note: the object ID/sub ID overload of `RemoveNotificationTrigger` does not currently prevent you from removing a trigger from an object when that trigger is in fact inherited from another object.
 It is unknown whether PRTG allows this behaviour.
-The `NotificationTrigger` overload _does_ perform this check.
+The `RemoveNotificationTrigger` overload that takes a `NotificationTrigger` as its parameter _does_ perform this check.

 ### Object Settings
 Values of object settings can be enumerated and manipulated via two groups of overloaded methods: `GetObjectProperty` and `SetObjectProperty`